 [Pride: refusing to learn from the mistakes of the past]

-If history can teach us both what to do, and what not to do, then following Jesus is much like taking someone’s gracious offer to lead us safely over treacherous terrain; they’ll undoubtedly turn to you and say, ‘step where I step.’
-Andrew has said this to me a time or two as we’ve walked across icy parking lots, even offering his hand to steady me when needed.
-I imagine, that if pride were to rear its ugly head, I would instead refuse his loving protection.
+If pride were to rear its ugly head, I would instead refuse his loving protection.
 I might even say, ‘I’m fully capable of figuring out where to step on my own, thank you very much.’
-I’d also likely fall flat on my face.
-Pride is like that, and it absolutely does go before the fall (Proverbs 16:18).
+I’d likely also fall flat on my face.
+Pride is like that, and it absolutely does go before the fall.
+(Proverbs 16:18)

 “The LORD makes firm the steps of the one who delights in Him; though he may stumble, he will not fall, for the LORD upholds him with His hand.
 I was young and now I am old, yet I have never seen the righteous forsaken or their children begging bread. ” –Psalm 37:23-25

 “The law of their God is in their hearts; their feet do not slip.” –Psalm 37:31

 There are pitfalls and consequences that come with pride.
 We have so many examples in Scripture that reflect this.

 One of these lessons is this one: God gave King Nebuchadnezzar a very mighty kingdom, but he became prideful because he believed that his kingdom and power were of his own doing.

 King Nebachadnezzar was also stripped of his kingdom as a consequence of his prideful words.
 He’d declared that his kingdom was of his own power, for the glory of his own majesty.
 (Daniel 4:30)

 While his words were still on his lips, God had something to say.
 His gavel came down swiftly.